kjugi/best-before-app/README.md

 - Fix mobile styles
 - Deploy firebase app with command `firebase deploy` in CI on master branch
 - Showing loader and blocking forms when doing action
+- Sending notifications about products close to expire

 ## TODO:
-- Sending notifications about product close to expire, expired products and today expire products
 - Release and public (use .env, disable registration, add .indexOn and .validate on firebase console - ref https://firebase.google.com/docs/database/security)
 - Disable notify for X days in options
 - Edit mode for product list from homepage